 Vicodin is an opiate and opioid medications are prescription painkillers.
 When we talk about the dangers of drugs handed out by doctors, we’re often talking about substances in this class.
 And Vicodin is definitely one of them.

 The human body is studded with receptors that light up when supplied with opioids.
 It’s like plugging an appliance into a light socket.
 When the connection is firm, transformations happen.

 A brain on Vicodin is flooded with pleasure chemicals, and for years, we’ve been told that this helps to ease pain.
 New research suggests that isn’t quite true.

-Research from the Journal of the American Dental Association suggests that Vicodin is no better than NSAIDS (like ibuprofen) in addressing pain.
+Research from the Journal of the American Dental Association suggests that Vicodin is no better than NSAIDS (like ibuprofen or Meloxicam) in addressing pain.
 They alter chemistry, but they don’t ease discomfort.
 And it’s this shift in the brain that is responsible for compulsive use.

 Side Effects of Vicodin

 A brain triggered by Vicodin is awash in chemicals that should be tightly regulated.
 Ongoing exposure leads to lasting damage, and that can shift use from recreational to compulsive.

 Think about how your eyes react to sitting in a dark room on a sunny day.
 After a few minutes, you can see everything clearly, even in low light.
 Step outside and you’re blinded because your eyes have changed.

 Vicodin is like that.
 Take too much, and your brain becomes accustomed to it.
 Take it away, and you’ll feel out of place or even sick.

 People with addictions to Vicodin experience tiny episodes of withdrawal between doses.
 They feel: